 It’s a box

-Ruth Benschop (Lecturer at the Research Centre for Arts, Autonomy and the Public Sphere), Ron Bernstein (Jan van Eyck), Erik van de Wijdeven, Institute for Performative Arts Maastricht, Milan Meeuse
+Ruth Benschop (Research Centre for Arts, Autonomy and the Public Sphere), Ron Bernstein (Jan van Eyck), Erik van de Wijdeven, Institute for Performative Arts Maastricht, Milan Meeuse

 2017 1 Nov – 22 Dec Institute for Performative Arts Maastricht, Maastricht (NL)